Lambda256/aptos-indexer-processors-forked/README.md

 To set up and run the project, please refer to the following link for detailed instructions: [Getting Started with Aptos Indexer Processors](https://github.com/aptos-labs/aptos-indexer-processors/tree/main/rust/processor).

 ## Enhanced Features
-- **Fungible Asset Balances Performance Improvement**:
+- **Postgres Performance Improvement**:
-The performance of the `fungible_asset_balances` table has been optimized.
-This enhancement allows for faster queries and improved overall efficiency, and the updated table is now exposed through Hasura.
+  Numerous optimizations has been made to existing postgres tables to increase GraphQL query performance, and as a result, `fungible_asset_balances` table is now exposed in GraphQL schema.

 - **Kafka Data Storage**: Added functionality to store data in Kafka when the broker is specified in the configuration.
 This feature supports the implementation of the Aptos event stream service.